pipwilson/blog/content/blog/2024/06/Yaffle - a toy RSS reader for Yarr.md

 ---
-title: Yaffle - a toy RSS reader for Yarr
 date: 2024-06-07 14:41:22
 slug: yaffle-a-toy-rss-reader-for-yarr
 taxonomies:
   tags:
-    - general
   - rss
   - rss-reader
   - yarr
   - wxwidgets
   - wxvenus
+title: Yaffle - a toy RSS reader for Yarr
 ---

 I spent some time in April and May making a toy cross-platform desktop RSS reader which uses [Yarr](https://github.com/nkanaev/yarr) as its backend.
 [It's called Yaffle](https://github.com/pipwilson/yaffle-rss-reader).
 It looks like this on Windows: